The facts

 Getting driving practice

-It is vital that you learn to drive in all conditions as this practice helps gain the skills to become a competent and safe driver.
+Practice in all conditions is essential when learning driving skills.
+It is vital that you learn to drive in all conditions to become a competent and safe driver.

 - Log your hours – under the rules of Victoria's Graduated Licensing System all drivers under 21 on their L plates must log their hours detailing 120 hours of driving.
 Learners and their instructors can log hours via the myLearners app.
 Find out more about the app on the VicRoads website